kaylasyahirahkhansa/ideal-potato/brainchanges.md

 If the body adapts, and the brain is part of the body, then the brain adapts.

 Hence your brain can change.
-So What feels like a permanent emotion today may not last until tomorrow because the brain follows the same law as an adaptive system (biology).
+So what feels like a permanent emotion today may not last until tomorrow because the brain follows the same law as an adaptive system (biology).

 ## LET'S EXPLORE WHAT SYLLOGISM MEANS